 - let them take an early afternoon off or late morning in

-- bring in some morning/afternoon treats like donuts or a few cans of their favourite soda
+- bring in some morning/afternoon treats like donuts or a few cans of their favorite soda

-- alternately, bring in some nice bottles of wine or a couple of cases of their favourite beer to take home
+- alternately, bring in some nice bottles of wine or a couple of cases of their favorite beer to take home

 - get them tickets to an upcoming movie